amplitude/amplitude-docs/content/collections/get-started/en/autocapture.md

 ### Initialize the SDK with default tracking enabled

 The Android-Kotlin SDK enables session tracking, and disables application lifecycle, screen view, and deep link tracking by default.
-To enable all default tracking, initialize the SDK with the following snippet:
+To enable all Autocapture capabilities, initialize the SDK with the following snippet:

 ```kotlin
 Amplitude(